 - You may want to bookmark the emergency Web site because it is updated with information during actual emergencies or campus closures.

-- University Communications sends press releases and makes calls to contacts on a local media list.
-Because of the transient nature of our population, the university depends a great deal on broadcast media to notify students, faculty, and staff of emergencies before or during their commutes.
+- University Communications staff send emergency information to the press and update social media with public safety messages.
+Because of the transient nature of our population, the university depends a great deal on the press and social media to keep students, faculty, and staff informed during campus emergencies.

 - Pager System

 - Our campus first responders, resident advisors, and some building managers are part of the AWACS paging system.
 The pagers send text messages about emergencies on campus and alert city responders (APD, AFD, EMS, Office of Emergency Management, etc.) to campus crisis situations.

 - Residence halls are equipped with fire panel systems that have a public address capability.
 Resident advisors are trained to use these systems in emergencies in order to make announcements to the entire building regarding evacuation, shelter in place, etc.

 - The university collects cell phone numbers from members of the campus community for emergency text messages.
 Sign up for campus text alerts online.